delize/delize.github.io/_drafts/2020-11-1-deploying-mdm-to-hundreds-of-devices.markdown

 While Okta being federated does imitate ADSync, our federated configuration does not actually show up as an External Identity in AzureAD's configuration.

-It does seem that Microsoft has finally recognized a major flaw, and allowed the ability to [create custom attributes in AzureAD](https://docs.microsoft.com/en-us/azure/active-directory/external-identities/user-flow-add-custom-attributes).
+It does seem that Microsoft has finally allowed the ability to [create custom attributes in AzureAD](https://docs.microsoft.com/en-us/azure/active-directory/external-identities/user-flow-add-custom-attributes).
 This could have helped us with a workaround.
 However, if anyone **does** know of a way to fix this issue, I would honestly love to hear it.
 There is [a lot](https://support.okta.com/help/servlet/fileField?id=0BE2A00000004Sj) of [documentation](https://www.okta.com/sites/default/files/Okta-3rd-Party-UEM-Interop_Workspace-ONE.pdf) [I have](https://help.okta.com/en/prod/Content/Topics/Apps/Office365-Deployment/provision-users.htm) read in the past, however even if we can't/don't use it going forward, just for completion and a way to close a loop here.

 We unfortunately went the manual route.
 Requiring users to sign in manually to Azure AD, and then manually sign into the MDM.